StarRocks/starrocks/docs/table_design/Data_model.md

       (12 + 9) x 10,000,000 x 3 x 1.5 = 945 (MB)

       In the preceding formula, `9` is the immutable overhead per row, and `1.5` is the average extra overhead per hash table.
   - `enable_persistent_index`: the primary key index can be persisted to disk and stored in memory to avoid it taking up too much memory.
 Generally, the primary key index can only take up 1/10 of the memory it does before.
 You can set this property in `PROPERTIES` when you create a table.
 Valid values are true or false.
 Default value is true.

     > - If you want to modify this parameter after the table is created, please see the part Modify the properties of table in [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).
     > - It is recommended to set this property to true if the disk is SSD.
     > - As of version 2.3.0, StarRocks supports to set this property.

+- Sort key columns are specified by the ORDER BY keyword, which can be any column.
+  > **Precaution**
+  > If the sort key is specified, the prefix index is built according to the sort key; if the sort key is not specified, the prefix index is built according to the primary key.
-- Since version 2.3.0, the indicator column now supports BITMAP, HLL data types.
+- Since version 2.3.0, the columns except for primary key columns now support BITMAP, HLL data types.

-- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.
+- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the columns except for primary key columns.

 - Since version 2.4.0, the Primary Key model supports to build a materialized view for a one table or multiple tables.

 - The Primary Key model does not support materialized views.

+- [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md) can be used to change table schema, but the following limitations exist.
+  - Adding primary key columns and adding columns in the middle of sort key are not supported, but adding columns before and after sort keys is supported.

+  > **Note**
+  >
+  > - The middle of sort key means between the first sort key column and the last sort key column.
+  > - Before and after the sort key means before the first sort key and after the last sort key.

+  - Modifying the order of columns is not supported.
+  - ALTER TABLE ...
+ORDER BY ... can be used to redesignate sort key.
+  - Deleting primary keys and sort keys is not supported.
-- You cannot use the ALTER TABLE statement to change the data types of the primary key columns and reorder metric columns.
-For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).
+  - Modifying the data types of primary key and sort key columns are not supported.

 ### What to do next